Political evenings

 Speaking along or chiming in

-Interested parties and stakeholders can participate in an image-forming session and speak in a judgment session.
-If you would like to participate or speak, you must register with the City Council's Municipal Clerk’s Office s Office at least 24 hours prior to the Political Evening.
+Interested parties and stakeholders may participate in an image-forming session and speak in a judgment session.
+If you would like to participate or speak, you must register with the City Council's Municipal Clerk’s Office at least 24 hours prior to Political Night.
 You can do so by emailing Municipal Clerk’s Office Office@sonenbreugel.nl

 Track meetings

 Political Evenings can also be followed or watched back online.
-Sections taking place in the council chamber are broadcast live via sonenbreugel.notubiz.nl.
-Audio recordings will be made of sessions taking place in other rooms.
+The parts that take place in the council chamber are broadcast live via sonenbreugel.notubiz.nl.
+Sound recordings will be made of sessions taking place in other rooms.
 These sound recordings can be listened to a few days later via our website.